DirectXMan12/idl/docs/KEP.md

     this would involve significantly more work, and may not be worth it in the short term.

+### Compatibility

+As the output format (CKDL) is serialized as proto blobs, proper discipline with changes to CDKL should mean we get the built-in compatibility guarnatees of protobuf.
+This means that CKDL files compiled with older compilers should work automatically with newer tooling, and vice versa.

+Likewise, since marker definitions are imported, it's possible to add new markers to the language without changing the syntax or compiler.
+Similarly, since marker defintions are effectively syntactic sugar over proto message definitions, the markers *themselves* benefit from the same guarantees as CKDL itself around compatibility.

+This leaves the KDL syntax itself.
+It's expected that the syntax itself will not change frequently.
+In the case of major syntax changes, the CKDL-to-KDL converter may be used to migrate source files.

+*If* major syntax changes are needed, a second version of the language may be introduced, with an equivalent major version in the file extensions (e.g. `file.kdl2`).

 ## Design Details

 See the [directxman12/idl][repo] repository for a working implementation